Monday, February 23, 2026, 11:00am-12:00pm

 Danny is a Rice person through and through, having been at Rice as student or teacher for roughly 60 years.
 He received his BA in 1969 and his Bachelor of Architecture in 1971.
 Early on, three classmates—John J. Casbarian, Liliana Milani, and Robert Timme—joined Samuels to form what they called “Architects Incahoots.”
 They worked on school projects together, continuing after graduation to form Taft Architects.
 Samuels has taught at Rice since 1977, including the freshman studio from 1991 to 2012.
 In 1996, Dean Lars Lerup asked Samuels to start the Rice Building Workshop to get students out of the studio and engaged in the larger community.
 Over the last twenty-six years, the Rice Building Workshop led by Samuels and Associate Director Nonya Grenader has involved nearly eight hundred students, who designed and built projects at various scales in the Houston community, from furniture to affordable houses.
 For the long-term collaborative work with Project Row Houses, the Workshop received the 2004 Prize for the “Integration of Practice and Education” from the National Council of Registration Boards and, in 2005, the “Collaborative Practice Award” from the Association of Collegiate Schools of Architecture.

-This event will start with a tour of Cannady Hall at 10:00am, followed by Danny's lecture at 11:00am and lunch at the Cohen House.
-To attend in person, please RSVP using the form below or to arruf.invites@rice.edu.
-Please RSVP by September 18, 2025 and indicate if you are staying for lunch.
+This event started with a tour of Cannady Hall at 10:00am, followed by Danny's lecture at 11:00am and lunch at the Cohen House.

 Monday, August 25, 2025, 11:00am